 When looking for the right funeral trust administrator for you, one of the most important elements to consider is the quality of the partnership and the value it can bring.
 For instance, check to make sure your trustee is a fiduciary—which means they operate with your best interests above all else.
 Using a fiduciary helps ensure you and your organization are listened to and your goals come first.

-Responsive and regular communication
+Responsive and consistent communication

 Valuable reporting and recordkeeping